KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession3/part-6-tips-and-tricks.md

 * Ctrl + E: Moves the cursor to the end of the line.

-* Ctrl + R: Allows you to search through the previous commands
+* Ctrl + R: Allows you to search through the previous commands.

-* Ctrl + C: Cancels out of current command
+* Ctrl + C: Cancels out of current command.

 **Have some fun**!